 This is a nonsense which allows other countries who do make this sensible distinction to compete against us – as we have seen in the French and German government-owned firms who have taken over our public utilities.
 We need to stop the nonsense and bring our rules into line with everyone else’s.

 There may be (though I personally doubt it) a respectable business case for privatising the Royal Mail.
 But if there is, let ministers make it, and don’t let them come out with spurious arguments based on treasury rules which (contrary to the impression they give) are far from being written in stone.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.